xKaaay/Calculator/README.md

 - Just deleted some lines of if - else
 - This will be the last update since i want to move on to another projects.
 - (Last update unless there's a bug or something to improve)

+#V1.0.2
+- Added some exceptions to prevent errors.